idiom/fcex/README.md

-The quarantine file is a binary file with 2 main areas, the file header which contains information about the file and some metadata of when it was quarantined and the quarantined file.
+The quarantine file is a binary file with 2 main areas, the file header which contains information about the file and some metadata of when it was quarantined and the data portion which contains the obfuscated file that was quarantine.

 The header is divided into two sections the first is a fixed length section which contains offsets for the variable length section and information